Bronze bust of Dora Bassi 1970 by Alessandro Manzoni

 Description

 Artist Dora Bassi's (1921-2007) work, a Friulian sculptor and painter, was the subject and witness of major artistic movements of the post-war period.
-She enrolled at the Academy of Fine Arts in Florence (1939) and Venice (1941-1944), studying under Felice Carena and Giuseppe Cesetti, learning lessons from 20th-century Italy and the plasto-constructive function of color.
-Immediately after the war, she joined Neorealism, born from the remnants of the fading New Front of Art, and later the Florence-based group “Numero,” which gathered leading representatives of abstract art.
+She enrolled at the Academy of Fine Arts in Florence (1939) and Venice (1941-1944), studying under Felice Carena and Giuseppe Cesetti, learning about 20th-century Italian art and the plasto-constructive function of color.
+Immediately after the war, she joined the neorealism movement, born from the remnants of the fading New Front of Art, and later the Florence-based group "Numero," which focused on leading figures of abstract art.
 In the 1960s, she opened a workshop-laboratory in Udine to create sculptures and bas-reliefs from terracotta, later working with bronze, iron, and steel for various public and private clients.

-Professor of sculpture at the Brera Academy (1971-1991), she participated in experimental programs for curriculum renewal.
+Professor of sculpture at the Brera Academy (1971-1991), she participated in experimental educational renewal programs.
 Besides her ongoing artistic production and exhibitions in Italy and abroad, Dora Bassi also engaged in intensive research and studies on contemporary art.
-She writes for magazines and catalogs, dedicating herself to promoting lesser-known artists in Italy such as Charlotte Salomon, Leonor Fini, Leonora Carrington, Remedios Varo, Georgia O’Keeffe, Jenny Holzer.
-Until 1991, she led the DARS (Woman Art Research and Experimentation) group.
-Since the 1980s, her stylistic code has influenced her painting and sculpture, ultimately leading to works of great technical refinement.
+She wrote for magazines and catalogs, dedicating herself to promoting lesser-known artists in Italy such as Charlotte Salomon, Leonor Fini, Leonora Carrington, Remedios Varo, Georgia O'Keeffe, Jenny Holzer.
+Until 1991, she led the DARS group (Woman Art Research and Experimentation).
+Since the 1980s, her stylistic code influenced her painting and sculpture, ultimately resulting in highly refined works.
 She passed away in Udine in 2007.

 Luxury antique furniture and accessories can be an excellent idea for decorating our interiors.
 There is a growing number of enthusiasts for high-quality vintage items that possess a specific character and soul.
 This is a nod to history, craftsmanship, and the design of classic and timeless furniture.
-There are many different styles in antique furniture, each with its distinctive features.
+Many different styles exist in antique furniture, each with its distinctive features.

-Many styles characterize antique furniture, but a few are particularly prominent.
+There are many styles characteristic of antique furniture, but a few stand out as the most important.
 Eclectic furniture refers to the 19th century, marked by the prevailing Biedermeier style.
-Its early 20th-century variants include neo-Gothic, Gothic, Rococo, Louis-Philippe style, and the English Victorian style.
+Its early 20th-century variants include neo-Gothic, Gothic, Rococo, Louis Philippe style, and the English Victorian style.
 By the end of the century, these styles evolved into pseudo-classicism, Renaissance, and Baroque styles.

 Empire-style furniture dates from the late 18th to early 19th century, originating from the reign of Napoleon.
 It features significant similarities and references to Roman and Greek ornamentation.

-Neoclassical furniture reflects the Louis XVI style, which also strongly references ancient architecture.
-Notable and interesting are antique products in Rococo style and Louis XV.
-Next is Baroque, a term derived from the Portuguese “barocco,” meaning an irregularly developed pearl.
-These were highly ornate pieces designed to shine with splendor and serve a role in luxury.
-Unique materials were selectively used to emphasize the grandeur of these items.
+Neoclassical furniture reflects the Louis XVI style, which also draws heavily on ancient architecture.
+Notable and interesting are antique products in Rococo and Louis XV styles.
+Next is Baroque, a term derived from the Portuguese "barocco," meaning an irregularly developed pearl.
+These were highly decorative pieces meant to shine with splendor and play a significant role in luxury.
+They used exclusive materials selectively to emphasize the grandeur of these works.

-Today, we can observe how much influence the Baroque style has had on modern classical furniture, which is often designed with a strong resemblance to the historical period.
+Today, we can observe how much the Baroque style influenced modern classical furniture, which is designed with a strong resemblance to the historical period.
 An important style is also Renaissance, which flourished in the 15th and 16th centuries and left a significant mark on furniture design.
-Renaissance furniture was quite heavy and massive, using brown stains, moldings, strong bases, and bas-reliefs.
-These products were quite distinctive but also introduced new possibilities, such as the construction of cupboards and broadly speaking, chest-type furniture.
+Renaissance furniture was quite heavy and massive, often using brown stains, moldings, sturdy bases, and reliefs.
+These products were quite distinctive but also opened new possibilities, such as the construction of credenzas and broadly speaking, chest-type furniture.
 Here, too, there was an interest in mythology and ancient times, so supports and legs often took animal forms.

 Attributes / Details